It’s that time of the year when we all feel scattered and overwhelmed.

-Every month, I host a beautiful online planning call for several of my Abundant Mama alumnae.
-These planning calls are absolutely one of the highlights of our month — to gather and plan out a delicious month so we feel productive AND peaceful.
+Every month, I host a beautiful online Abundant Life Planning Session for members of The Wake Up & Thrive Network.
+These planning calls are a highlight of the month, allowing us to gather and plan out a juicy, restful month so we feel productive AND peaceful.
 We leave these calls feeling clear and motivated.

-Anxiety is fierce this time of the year.
-This is one of those seasons of motherhood that just come and go.
+This is one of the many seasons of motherhood that just come and go.
 Ebb and flow.
 Busy … unbusy.

-The only way I know to tackle motherhood overwhelm is by taking action.
+The only way I know to tackle this kind of life overwhelm is by taking action.
 Baby steps … giant steps … any steps at all.

 It’s not that we don’t have enough time, its that we’ve forgotten about what balance can feel like and we need to recalibrate and find our center.

 We must first decide to stop saying I’m busy and start taking ownership of how we choose to spend our time.